meshcloud/unipipe-service-broker/README.md

 in ExampleHttps

 ```
-After configuring the properties, excute the shell script dsl/Env/run.sh.
-This will create an application-default.yml file in the resources folder of source.
+After configuring the properties, execute the shell script `dsl/config/run.sh`.
+This will create an `application-default.yml` file in the resources folder of source.

 ```
 $ ./run.sh